YiYuanZhuang/tale/_posts/2017-03-29-introducing-tale.md

 Obviously, theft is not only a problem in a central city, but also affects various communities throughout San Francisco.
 Measures to prevent theft need to be taken throughout the city, and social and environmental conditions that lead to high accident rates, such as poor lighting, lack of safety cameras, and proposing better property protection methods, need to be examined.
 In addition, based on the conclusions analyzed in the heat map, it can also help determine the priority of intervention areas and effectively customize community and police resources.

-## From Dusk Till Dawn: Decoding Diverse Theft Patterns
+## Dangerous Theft Ballet

+It's an "elaborate" ballet of thefts, with a number of different crime types spinning around over the course of a few hours as you tap the different types of thefts with your finger.

-This interactive bar chart shows the occurrence of different types of larceny/theft at different times of the day.
+This crime ballet chart shows the occurrence of different types of larceny/theft at different times of the day.
 Based on Larceny/Theft descriptions in San Francisco crime data, it can be roughly divided into 4 types: Attempted, Petty theft, Grand theft, and Others.
 “Attempted" means an attempted theft but failed.
 "Petty theft" means the amount stolen is less than or equal to US$950.
 “Grand theft" means the amount exceeds $950 [3].
 "Others" means thefts that are not specifically classified in the crime data provided by the San Francisco police, such as "Embezzlement from a dependent or elder adult by the caretaker", "Theft of animals", etc. This type only accounts for 0.2% of the total larceny/theft data, so no detailed classification will be conducted in this chart.

 <figure>
 <html lang="en">